pynappo/pynappo.dev/static/Resume.typ

     - Scraped RMP's GraphQL API with Python and Postman queries to retrieve updated data across 1000s of schools.
     - Wrote a TypeScript service to fetch professor data by school on-demand, improving initial search latency by >90%.
     - Integrated Elasticsearch to index 10+ MB of professor data, achieving sub-second search and aggregation latency.
-    - Designed the front-end UI with shadcn-svelte and Tailwind CSS for a modern UI.
+    - Designed a modern front-end UI with shadcn-svelte and Tailwind CSS.
     - Containerized the app and services using Docker Compose for consistent local development and deployment.
   ]
 }